dronetag/drone-scanner/README.md

 * [Code Architecture](./docs/architecture.md)
     * Declares the directory structure and overall architecture
 * [Project Setup and Building](./docs/build.md)
-    * Insturctions of how to setup and build the project
+    * Instructions on how to setup and build the project, information about used dependencies

 ## Other resources